 The Advisor SMA Portal is for Advisor Use Only.
 No recipient is authorized to share the information in this part of the Website with any other person or reproduce any such information without the prior written consent of Beutel Goodman.

-If you have a password or login for access to the Advisor SMA Portal or any other non-public area of the Website, you are solely responsible for all activities that occur in connection with your access credentials.
+If you have a login and password for access to the Advisor SMA Portal, the Client Portal or any other non-public area of the Website, you are solely responsible for all activities that occur in connection with your access credentials.
 Accordingly you should take steps to protect the confidentiality of your access credentials and notify Beutel Goodman if you become aware of any disclosure, loss, theft or unauthorized use of your access credentials.
+Beutel Goodman specifically disclaims any liability for unauthorized use of access credentials.

 Trademarks and Copyrights